Ariadaha

-Ariadaha is a locality in Kamarhati Municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Ariadaha is a neighbourhood in Kamarhati Municipality of North 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 History

 Ariadaha-Dakshineswar situated close to North Kolkata carries a glorious past in the Bengal Renaissance that still remains largely unacknowledged in the mainstream historical accounts.
 Once it was under the jurisdiction of Calcutta (Kolkata) District.
 Within 24 Parganas, Kolkata was one of the Parganas and Ariadaha-Dakshineswar was under it.